 - Oscar's progression from police sergeant, to postmaster, to landlord appears to progress approximately in real time, making this all the more jarring.

-- Get Rich Quick Scheme: Vernon Scripps' favoured way of making a living.
+- Get-Rich-Quick Scheme: Vernon Scripps' favoured way of making a living.

-- The Ghost: Mrs. Ventress.
+- The Ghost: Mrs. Ventriss.

 - The Grim Reaper: Wanders around in the background shortly before Oscar Blaketon cops it.